kalekdev/uni/semester-1/analysis-1/notes.typ

 - Convergent monotone series (all summands either positive or negative and bounded accordingly) are absolute convergent.
 - A series which converges, but does *not* absolutely converge is called *conditionally convergent*, both positive and negative summands are necessary for it to converge.

-/ Theorem - Riemann's Rearrangement Theorem: This incredible result relies on the counter-intuitive fact that an infinite sum depends on the order of summands (unlike a finite sum which is commutative) and states that the summands of a conditionally convergent series $s_n$ can be rearranged by a bijective mapping $phi$ (every term added once) to make it converge to any real limit:
+/ Theorem - Riemann's Rearrangement Theorem: This incredible result relies on the counter-intuitive fact that an infinite sum depends on the order of summands (unlike a finite sum which is commutative) and states that the summands of any conditionally convergent series $s_n$ can be rearranged by a bijective mapping $phi$ (every term added once) to make it converge to any real limit:
 $
   forall A in RR exists phi: NN -> NN | sum_(k=0)^oo a_phi(k) = A
 $